-Lamar High School met standards for the 2017-18 school year, earning the highest possible rating of distinction in Student Achievement, and Postsecondary Readiness, according to the Texas Education Agency's Accountability Rating System.
+Lamar High School met standards for the 2019-20 school year, earning a 5 star rating of distinction in Student Achievement for Academic Achievement in ELA/Reading, Mathematics, Science, and Social Studies, according to the Texas Education Agency's Accountability Rating System.
 Student performance on the five tested core areas of Algebra I, Biology, English I, English II, and U.S. History was used to determine the rating.
-The distinction rating is awarded to schools that perform in the top 25% of all comprehensive high schools in the State of Texas.